jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 MUST provide the services required to restrict the use of an Attestation Key to its associated Attester.

-The mechanisms used to perform those restrictions are out of scope for this document.
+The mechanisms used to perform those restrictions are out of scope for this specification.

 # Conventions and Definitions